Key takeaways

 "This agreement may be executed in counterparts, and each counterpart signed electronically shall be deemed to be an original, with the same effect as if all parties had signed the same document."

-That’s where Docupilot’s dynamic templates help.
-They allow to store and insert the right eSignature clauses automatically, tailored to each contract type or region.
+To maintain consistency across all agreements, businesses can standardize these clauses within their templates.
+That's where Docupilot's dynamic templates help — they allow you to store and insert the right eSignature clauses automatically, tailored to each contract type or region, using conditional logic that fires without any manual intervention.

 - Use clear and unambiguous language: Avoid legalese where possible.
-The intent to use e-signatures should be obvious
+The intent to use e-signatures should be obvious to any reader, not just lawyers

 - Include a counterparts provision: This clause ensures flexibility, allowing the contract to be executed electronically or physically in separate counterparts

-- Specify delivery methods: Clearly state that signed documents delivered via email or other electronic means are considered valid
+- Specify delivery methods: Clearly state that signed documents delivered via email or other electronic means are considered valid originals

-Streamline electronic signature clauses with Docupilot
+Streamline Electronic Signature Clauses with Docupilot

 For example:

-- U.S. clients get ESIGN-compliant text
+- U.S. clients automatically get ESIGN-compliant text

-- EU clients get eIDAS wording
+- EU clients automatically get eIDAS wording with AES requirements

-- Indian clients get IT Act references
+- Indian clients automatically get IT Act references

-3. Workflow automation and approvals
+3. Workflow Automation and Approvals

-4. Security and compliance
+4. Security and Compliance

-5. Seamless integrations
+5. Seamless Integrations

-- Generate contracts using CRM data
+- Generate contracts using CRM or matter data

-- Insert electronic signature clauses dynamically
+- Insert the correct electronic signature clause dynamically based on deal parameters

-- Send finalized documents for signing
+- Send finalized documents for signing without leaving your workflow

 1. Is an e-signature clause necessary?